peteroupc/peteroupc.github.io/random.md

 -  Quality: An unpredictable-random implementation generates random bits that are unpredictable.
 -  Predictability: "Unpredictable" means that an outside party, even if the random algorithm used and extremely many outputs of the implementation are known--
     -   cannot guess prior unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the implementation's internal state at the given point in time, and
-    -   cannot guess future unseen bits of that sequence correctly with more than a 50% chance per bit without knowledge of that state at the given point in time (or, where feasible by the implementation, with that knowledge).
+    -   cannot guess future unseen bits of that sequence correctly with more than a 50% chance per bit without knowledge of that state at the given point in time (or -- if the implementation uses a nondeterministic RNG or otherwise finds it feasible -- with that knowledge).
--  Seeding: If the implementation uses a deterministic algorithm to generate random numbers, its internal state must be seeded with unpredictable data.
+-  Seeding: If the implementation uses a deterministic RNG algorithm, its internal state must be initialized ("seeded") with a seed described below.
 The internal state (the part of the algorithm's state that can be initialized with arbitrary data) must be at least 128 bits and should be at least 238 bits (the length in bits of 54 factorial).
-The seed must be at least the same size as the internal state.
+The seed must be at least the same size as the internal state and consist of--
+     -  unpredictable data, or
+     -  a cryptographic hash of unpredictable data plus arbitrary data (or vice versa), where the unpredictable data has at least the same size as the internal state.
--  Reseeding: The internal state should be reseeded from time to time to ensure each bit of the output is unpredictable even if an outside party somehow gains knowledge of its internal state.
+-  Reseeding: If the implementation uses a deterministic RNG algorithm, its internal state should be reseeded from time to time (using a seed described in the "Seeding" item) to ensure each bit of the output is unpredictable even if an outside party somehow gains knowledge of its internal state.
+If the implementation reseeds, it must do so before it generates more than 2<sup>68</sup> bits without reseeding and should do so  before it generates more than 2<sup>32</sup> bits without reseeding.
+(Reseeding is not necessary if the implementation uses a nondeterministic RNG.)
 -  Speed: The implementation should select algorithms that are reasonably fast for most applications.
 -  Time Complexity: The implementation must run in amortized linear time on the size of the output array.
 -  Thread Safety: The implementation should be safe for concurrent use by multiple threads.
--  Examples: The "/dev/urandom" device on many Unix-based operating systems; CryptGenRandom function on Windows; cryptographic hash functions that take unpredictable signals as input (such as disk access and keystroke timings).
+-  Examples: The "`/dev/urandom`" device on many Unix-based operating systems; `CryptGenRandom` function on Windows; cryptographic hash functions that take unpredictable signals as input (such as disk access and keystroke timings).

 "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate.
 Each bit in each byte will be randomly set to 0 or 1.
 Returns 0 if the function succeeds, and nonzero otherwise.